Posterior Covariance Information Criterion for Weighted Inference: Introduction

-Bayesian predictive model assessment is a problem of recent interest in this field (\citealp{BDA3}).
-Because Markov chain Monte Carlo ({\MCMC}) becomes a common tool for Bayesian inference, it is highly convenient to evaluate model performance using posterior samples generated by {\MCMC}.
-Pioneering proposals in this direction include the deviance information criterion ({\DIC}; \citealp{Spiegelhalter_etal_2002}), Bayesian leave-one-out cross validation ({Bayesian-\loocv}; \citealp{Gelfand_Dey_1994,Vehtari_etal_2017}), and widely applicable information criterion ({\WAIC}; \citealp{Watanabe_2010,Watanabe_book_mtbs}). {Bayesian-\loocv} enables a direct evaluation of the predictive distribution using samples from a single run of {\MCMC} with original data; it is not necessary to perform extra simulations with ``leave-one-out” data.
-In addition, {\WAIC} has a smaller variance in the Monte Carlo estimator (\citealp{Watanabe_book_mtbs}) even when the posterior density is sensitive to a leave-one-out procedure (\citealp{Peruggia_1997}), whereas it is asymptotically equivalent to {Bayesian-\loocv} (\citealp{Watanabe_2010_b,Watanabe_2018}).
+The evaluation of Bayesian predictive models is a topic of developing interest in this field \cite{BDA3}.
+Because the Markov chain Monte Carlo ({\MCMC}) has become a popular tool for Bayesian inference, evaluating model performance using posterior samples generated by {\MCMC} is quite convenient.
+Pioneering proposals in this direction include the deviance information criterion ({\DIC}; \cite{Spiegelhalter_etal_2002}), Bayesian leave-one-out cross validation ({Bayesian-\loocv}; \cite{Gelfand_Dey_1994,Vehtari_etal_2017}), and widely applicable information criterion ({\WAIC}; \cite{Watanabe_2010,Watanabe_book_mtbs,Millar}).
+These criteria allow the predictive distribution to be evaluated by using samples from a single run of posterior simulation with primary data; no additional simulations with ``leave-one-out” data are required.

-The derivation of {\WAIC} (\citealp{Watanabe_book_mtbs}) implies that the information required for evaluating the predictive ability of a model is contained in posterior distributions and can be extracted in the form of posterior covariance, at least in the lowest order of an asymptotic expansion with respect to the sample size.
-This principle is also seen in sensitivity estimation from {\MCMC} outputs (e.g., \citealp{Perez_etal_2006,Giordano_etal_2018}).
-This study aims to further pursue this idea and generalise {\WAIC} for a wide range of predictive settings, including covariate-shift adaptation (e.g., \citealp{Shimodaira_2000,Sugiyama_Krauledat_Muller_2007}), counterfactual prediction (e.g., \citealp{Platt_etal_2013,Baba_Kanamori_Ninomiya_2017}), and quasi-Bayesian prediction (e.g., \citealp{Konishi_Genshiro_1996,Yin_2009}).

-To treat these applications in a unified manner, we develop posterior covariance information criterion (\PCIC) and present the theoretical property (Theorem \ref{thm: consistency of PCIC in regular models}) in \S \ref{sec:PCIC}. {\PCIC} allows predictive settings where a score function for the training is not necessarily the full likelihood.
-In such cases, the working posterior is known as a quasi-posterior distribution (\citealp{Chernozhukov_Hong_2003}), a Gibbs posterior distribution (\citealp{Zhang_2006,Jiang_Tanner_2008}), or generalised posterior distribution (\citealp{Bissiri_etal_2016}), and has been growing attentions in a variety of applied fields (e.g., \citealp{Wang_etal_2015,Guedj_2019,Loaiza-Maya_etal_2021}).